Step by Step Java Environment Variables Setup [JDK Installation Guide]

 You can see there are two types of environment variables – User Variable and System Variable.

-- If you want to set java path and classpath for the particular user on Window system, change path and classpath in User variables.
+- If you want to set java path and classpath for the particular user on a Window system, change path and classpath in User variables.

 Why do you need to Set Path and Classpath Environment variable in Java?